VILPE improves the management of energy flows with major investment in ground source energy

 A system has been designed for VILPE that is intended to recycle energy used by real estate and production as efficiently as possible in all situations.
 For heat pumps, this means sufficiently versatile connections and automation.
 In the case of heat wells, the correct grouping and drilling volume are essential not only for heat storage, but also for the generation of heating and cooling.
 Based on the thermal response test, simulations and energy use data, comprehensive efforts have been made to anticipate the risks involved in the project.

-Differences between VILPE’s management of energy flows system and a conventional geothermal power plant
+Differences between VILPE’s management of energy flows system and a conventional ground source power plant

 - The recovery and use of waste heat generated by production processes plays an important role.
 The manufacturing of products begins with the melting of the plastic raw material (e.g. polypropylene).
 The melted plastic is sprayed and pressed into a mould, where it is rapidly cooled to its final form.
 This process has required cooling equipment.
-With the use of geothermal heat, by contrast, conventional cooling units are no longer necessary, as the geothermal heat pump can be used both to cool the plastic manufacturing machines and to heat the property.
+With the use of ground source heat, by contrast, conventional cooling units are no longer necessary, as the ground source heat pump can be used both to cool the plastic manufacturing machines and to heat the property.

 - The storage of heat in bedrock is not a new technology in itself.
 What is new, however, is that the stored heat is generated in the production process and is more efficiently stored.
 As the cooling need for the production process increases, both the heat generated by the use of cooling in the production process and the waste heat of the cooling machine (compressor heat) is transferred to the wells in the heat storage facility for wintertime use.
 This is a special feature of the system.